Blezzoh/freeCodeCamp_exercices/readMe.md

-### javaScript_algorithm
+### freeCodeCamp exercises
-answers to the freeCodeCamp algorithm questions
+answers to the freeCodeCamp exercises for Front End Development certification